 Where We Test

-Our testing space in Industry City, Brooklyn is more than 10,000 square feet including four test kitchens, where we evaluate everything from espresso machines to Dutch ovens.
+Our testing space in Birmingham, Alabama is more than 10,000 square feet including four test kitchens, where we evaluate everything from espresso machines to Dutch ovens.
 Our Review Editor develops comprehensive methodologies for each product category and then, with the help of our Test Kitchen Assistant and other staff members, organizes and conducts the tests in a controlled environment using real recipes and tools.